 Mlxtran models

 For the examples below, we consider a single compartment and a linear elimination.
 The model is described using macros.
-In all examples, a fraction F of the dose is absorbed via the zero-order process and the remaining 1-F fraction of the dose is absorbed via a first-order process.
+When two absorption routes are considered, a fraction F of the dose is absorbed via the one process and the remaining 1-F fraction of the dose is absorbed via another process.
 In the data set, the dose lines must not be duplicated.
 A single dose line can be split into two processes using the keyword p in the absorption macros.

 As the parameter F must stay within [0,1], a logit distribution must be chosen in the Monolix GUI.